Judy Blume: Adult life

-After college, Blume's daughter Randy Lee Blume was born and Blume became a homemaker.
-In 1963, she gave birth to her son, Lawrence Andrew Blume.
+After college, Blume gave birth to daughter Randy Lee Blume in 1961 and became a homemaker.
+In 1963, her son Lawrence Andrew Blume was born.
 Blume began writing when her children began nursery school.
-John M. Blume and Judy Blume were divorced in 1975, and John M. Blume died on September 20, 2020.
+John M. Blume and Judy Blume were divorced in 1975.
+(John M. Blume later died on September 20, 2020.)
 Shortly after her separation, she met Thomas A. Kitchens, a physicist.
-The couple married in 1975, and they moved to New Mexico for Kitchens' work.
+The couple married in 1976, and moved to Los Alamos, New Mexico for two years for Kitchens' work.
 They divorced in 1978.

 A few years later, a mutual friend introduced her to George Cooper, a former law professor turned non-fiction writer.
 Blume and Cooper were married in 1987.
 Cooper has one daughter from a previous marriage, Amanda, to whom Blume is very close.

 In August 2012, Blume announced that she was diagnosed with breast cancer after undergoing a routine ultrasound before leaving for a five-week trip to Italy.
 Six weeks after her diagnosis, Blume underwent a mastectomy and breast reconstruction.
 Blume was cancer-free following this surgery and able to recover.

 Randy Blume became a therapist with a sub-specialty in helping writers complete their works.
 She has one child, Elliot Kephart, who is credited with encouraging his grandmother, Judy Blume, to write the most recent "Fudge" books.
 Lawrence Blume is now a movie director, producer, and writer.
 As of 2021, Cooper and Blume resided in Key West.